mjc4785/AlgoPaper1/README.md

 - ***euclids.cpp:*** A simple greatest common denominator algorithm that runs recursively.
 - ***nminusone.cpp:*** Basically euclid's algorithm, however it subtracts one from the first element input based on if a GCD is found before reaching 1 as the GCD. (i.e. If GCD = 1, subtract one from n and rerun)
+- ***primefactor.cpp:*** A code to find the prime factors of a number given to the code with a time efficiency of sqrt(n) time.
 - ***Makefile:*** A file to compile, run, and clean the code.
     - 'make' to compile the code.
     - 'make run-euc' to run the compiled euclids code
     - 'make run-nmin' to run the euclids code with the subtraction based on GCD number.
+    - 'make run-pri' to run the prime factorization algorithm!
+    - 'make clean' to get rid of executables.

+There is no make val for valgrind in this code because there are no dynamic variables.

 ### Cites if needed
 -